mai-gh/aliexpress-stockwatch/readme.md

 I want to know when this specific item comes back in stock.

-This tool can be chained with other cli tools to trigger a notification set to me.
+This tool can be chained with other cli tools to trigger a notification sent to me.

 ---